Average salary in the US: How outsourcing benefits the US economy

-Most people think companies that outsource only thinks about cutting costs and generating more profit out of their efforts.
+Most people think companies that outsource only think about cutting costs and generating more profit out of their efforts.
 However, it is more than simple “profiteering.”

 Offshoring is a great way to maintain operations and maximize expansion.
 Small and medium businesses do not have the capacity to hire local employees the same way large companies do.
 This is why they need a better way to fill the roles they need without shelling out too much resources.